 Interns will work directly with clients under the supervision of Demi Banchs, MA, LPC, RPT™, gaining valuable experience in attachment-focused trauma-responsive and neurobiologically grounded play therapy.

-Interns will receive free registration to all play therapy training hosted by CTHC during the duration of their internship, helping them build a strong foundation in play therapy.
+Interns will receive free registration to all play therapy training hosted by CTHC during the duration of their internship, helping them build a strong foundation in trauma-informed play therapy.

-Interns will engage in a structured learning process that includes required reading and educational exercises designed to deepen their understanding of trauma, play therapy, and neurodevelopment.
+Interns will engage in a structured learning process that includes required reading and educational exercises designed to deepen their understanding of trauma, attachment, play therapy, and neurodevelopment.

 Interns will receive reflective supervision that fosters both professional and personal development, providing space to explore case material, emotional responses, and overall growth throughout the internship.